-Children's Healthcare of Mississippi and Batson Children's Hospital offer the state’s only program for the collection and transplant of stem cells gathered from circulating blood, bone marrow and cord blood.
+Children's of Mississippi and Batson Children's Hospital offer the state's only program for the collection and transplant of stem cells gathered from circulating blood, bone marrow, and cord blood.
 Transplants are one of the treatment options for children with blood cancers (leukemia and lymphoma) and other hematological disorders.
-The goal of a bone marrow transplant is to transfuse healthy bone marrow cells into the child after his own unhealthy marrow has been eliminated.
+The goal of a bone marrow transplant is to transfuse healthy bone marrow cells into the child after unhealthy marrow has been eliminated.

-Our care team includes pediatric hematalogists, coordinators and a low nurse-patient ratio.
-Facilities include an on-site stem cell collection, processing and storage center that is FDA registered and AABB (formerly American Association of Blood Banks) certified.
+Our care team includes pediatric hematalogists, coordinators, and a low nurse-patient ratio.
+Facilities include an on-site stem cell collection, processing, and storage center that is FDA registered and certified by AABB (formerly, American Association of Blood Banks).

-Batson Hospital's continuum of care includes a 12-bed transplant unit featuring special HEPA filtration, kitchen and laundry, children's activity room, wireless Internet, family visiting room and outpatient infusion center.
-The children's playroom, equipped with toys, arts/crafts, board games, video games and movies, is open 24 hours a day, but closes occasionally for cleaning.
+Batson Hospital's continuum of care includes a 12-bed transplant unit featuring special HEPA filtration, kitchen and laundry, children's activity room, wireless Internet, family visiting room, and outpatient infusion center.
+The children's playroom—equipped with toys, arts/crafts, board games, video games, and movies—is open 24 hours a day, and only occasionally closed for cleaning.

 Bone marrow registry